albertz/commandergenius/readme.txt

 Also your main() function name should be redefined to SDL_main(), if you'll include SDL.h it will do it automatically.

 Then launch script ChangeAppSettings.sh - it will ask few questions and copy some Java files - there's no way around it, because Java does not support preprocessor.
 You may take AndroidAppSettings.cfg file from some other application to get some sane defaults, you may launch ChangeAppSettings.sh with -a or -v parameter to skip questions altogether or to ask only version code.
 The C++ files shall have .cpp extension to be compiled, rename them if necessary.
-Also you can replace icon image at project/res/drawable/icon.png and image project/res/drawable/publisherlogo.png.
+Also you can replace icon image at project/res/drawable/icon.png and create a file logo.png inside the directory project/jni/application/src/AndroidData to be used as a splash screen image.
 Then you can launch build.sh.

 Application data may be bundled with app itself, or downloaded from net on first run.